Looking for decay prevention? Call Preventive Dental today on

 What happens if I have a cavity?

 Once the cavity has reached the dentine your tooth may become sensitive, particularly when you have sweet foods and drinks, and acidic or hot foods.
+As the decay gets near the dental pulp you may suffer from toothache.

 If the toothache is brought on by hot or sweet foods this may last for only a few seconds.
 As the decay gets closer to the dental pulp the pain may last longer and you may need to take painkillers – paracetamol or ibuprofen – to control the pain.
 You must visit your dental team straight away as the tooth is dying, and you may develop a dental abscess if it is not treated.